Ayevs/python-chat-app/README.md

-# pythonchatapp
-chat app for my networking class where we will use python and tcp connections
+chat app for my networking class where we will use python and tcp connections connecting to a server in aws.